miguel-silva48/KeyUsageProfiler/README.md

-# KeyUsageProfiler
+# Project abstract

+## Title: *KeyUsageProfiler*

 ## Description

-An app that tracks the usage of keys in a keyboard while giving some users statistics about them (may not be GDPR compliant).
+An app that tracks the usage of keys in a keyboard while giving some users statistics about them in intuitive ways.

 Made for the IES course on school year 23/24

-## Team
+# Project Team

 *Team Manager* - Miguel Pinto miguel.silva48@ua.pt